 I don’t start my PhD until October so I won’t be posting much about it for a couple of months.
 In the mean time, I thought it would be nice to talk about what I did for my final year research project as part of my MSci degree.

-The aim was to synthesis quantum dots[^1] using microfluidic reactors.
+The aim was to synthesise (core-shell and ternary) quantum dots using microfluidic reactors.
 It sounds complicated, but really it’s quite straight forward!
 An explanation of it all in one post would be rather long so I’m going to break it down into two posts, starting with quantum dots and then moving on to microfluidic reactors.

 What are Quantum Dots?

 Quantum dots are nanoparticles—particles only a few billionths of a metre in size—made from semiconductors.
 Semiconductors are materials whose electrical conductivity is midway between that of insulators and conductors.
 They are the foundation of modern electronics and without them we wouldn’t have components like transistors and diodes which are essential building blocks of the technology we use every day.